Stomach: Digestion

 In the human digestive system, a bolus (a small rounded mass of chewed up food) enters the stomach through the esophagus via the lower esophageal sphincter.
-The stomach releases proteases (protein-digesting enzymes such as pepsin) and hydrochloric acid, which kills or inhibits bacteria and provides the acidic pH of 2 for the proteases to work.
-Food is churned by the stomach through muscular contractions of the wall called peristalsis – reducing the volume of the bolus, before looping around the fundus and the body of stomach as the boluses are converted into chyme (partially digested food).
+The stomach releases proteases (protein-digesting enzymes such as pepsin), and hydrochloric acid, which kills or inhibits bacteria and provides the acidic pH of 2 for the proteases to work.
+Food is churned by the stomach through peristaltic muscular contractions of the wall – reducing the volume of the bolus, before looping around the fundus and the body of stomach as the boluses are converted into chyme (partially digested food).
 Chyme slowly passes through the pyloric sphincter and into the duodenum of the small intestine, where the extraction of nutrients begins.

-Gastric juice in the stomach also contains pepsinogen.
-Hydrochloric acid activates this inactive form of enzyme into the active form, pepsin.
+Gastric juice in the stomach contains pepsinogen and gastric acid, (hydrochloric acid) which activates this inactive form of enzyme into the active form, pepsin.
 Pepsin breaks down proteins into polypeptides.

+Mechanical digestion

+Within a few moments after food enters the stomach, mixing waves begin to occur at intervals of approximately 20 seconds.
+A mixing wave is a unique type of peristalsis that mixes and softens the food with gastric juices to create chyme.
+The initial mixing waves are relatively gentle, but these are followed by more intense waves, starting at the body of the stomach and increasing in force as they reach the pylorus.

+The pylorus, which holds around 30 mL of chyme, acts as a filter, permitting only liquids and small food particles to pass through the mostly, but not fully, closed pyloric sphincter.
+In a process called gastric emptying, rhythmic mixing waves force about 3 mL of chyme at a time through the pyloric sphincter and into the duodenum.
+Release of a greater amount of chyme at one time would overwhelm the capacity of the small intestine to handle it.
+The rest of the chyme is pushed back into the body of the stomach, where it continues mixing.
+This process is repeated when the next mixing waves force more chyme into the duodenum.

+Gastric emptying is regulated by both the stomach and the duodenum.
+The presence of chyme in the duodenum activates receptors that inhibit gastric secretion.
+This prevents additional chyme from being released by the stomach before the duodenum is ready to process it.